KohakuBlueleaf/HDM/TechReport.md

 <br>bottom table shows zoom effects (left: 0.75x, center: no zoom, right: 1.33x)
 <br>These examples illustrate the camera-like control achievable through position map manipulation.*

+**Auto-Guidance with TREAD selection mechanism**: Intuitively, a model with TREAD selection enabled can direclty be seen as a weaker version of itself.
+With the idea of Auto-Guidance[19] and suggested in the official code of TREAD[20], we use TREAD selection rate for cond(cr) and uncond(ur) to have cr < ur and cr < 0.5 (TREAD selection rate in Training)

 ## 4. Training

 ### 4.1 Model Scale